INASCON22/INASCON22/registration.md

 - Your experimental results/ preliminary(!) data
 - Your proposed research plan for your thesis
 - Your experimental setup
-- Ideas and questions on which you like to get input from your fellow scientists
+- Ideas and questions on which you would like to get input from your fellow scientists

-If you don't have any research experience because you are still in your bachelor studies, you can still apply by ticking the option “Poster” and writing the following in the Abstract Text box:
+If you don't have any research experience because you are still in your Bachelor studies, you can still apply!
+Just make sure to let us know in the registration form with the following text:

-*I can not present a poster because I am an undergraduate student.*<br>
+*Unfortunately, I cannot present a poster because I am an undergraduate student.*<br>
-*Number of your semesters you studied so far* <br>
+*Number of your semesters you have studied so far* <br>
-*Short(!) description why you want to go to INASCON*
+*Short(!) description of why you want to go to INASCON*

 Still worried?
 Drop us a message (<a href="mailto:info-inascon2023@unibas.ch">info-inascon2023@unibas.ch</a>) – we are happy to answer your questions.